 Visionaries: Pedro Garcia de Arbe and Juan de Enzinas

-This was similar to subsequent messages in province, where two shepherds, Pedro, son of Yñigo Garcia de Arbe, and Juan, son of Juan de Enzinas on an oak tree with a beehive found it.
+On March 25, 1399, two shepherds, Pedro, son of Yñigo Garcia de Arbe, and Juan, son of Juan de Enzinas found an oak tree with a beehive.
 The following evening, Wednesday of Holy Week, they went back to wax and honey to get.
 At that moment they saw something overweldigends, even according to Marian standards.
 According to testimony on parchment and signed by a notary in Santa Gadea, the boys saw a group of ghostly people around a huge thornbush.
 On top of the hawn thorwas, like the burning bush [Exodus 3:2], a lady brighter than the sun, so brilliant that they could not look at her without being blinded.